atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 fink to the floor, at the bare idea of the
 III ■ ■ •. ‘ '
 I; business he should go upon in a few
-LI hours afterwards. — I am going to
+LI hours afterwards. --I am going to
 II throw mysels in the way of death:
 'i
 ! perhaps to kill a fellow-creature, a